1 Kings 11

 A new cloak, torn to rags in a field - that is the whole prophecy, acted before it is spoken.
 Twelve strips for twelve tribes; ten handed to Jeroboam, one kept back.
 Notice the arithmetic of mercy.
 The kingdom that should have been forfeited entirely keeps a single tribe, and not on Solomon's account.
 It is held for David's sake and for Jerusalem.
 A broken covenant earns a broken kingdom - but the thread running to David's house is the one thread God refuses to cut.

-34But I will take the kingdom out of his son's hand, and will give it unto thee, even ten tribes.
-35And unto his son will I give one tribe, that David my servant may have a light alway before me in Jerusalem, the city which I have chosen me to put my name there.
-36And I will take thee, and thou shalt reign according to all that thy soul desireth, and shalt be king over Israel.
-37And it shall be, if thou wilt hearken unto all that I command thee, and wilt walk in my ways, and do that which is right in my sight, to keep my statutes and my commandments, as David my servant did; that I will be with thee, and build thee a sure house, as I built for David, and will give Israel unto thee.
-38And I will for this afflict the seed of David, but not for ever.
-39Therefore will Solomon seek to destroy Jeroboam: but Jeroboam arose, and fled into Egypt unto Shishak king of Egypt, and was in Egypt until the death of Solomon.
+37And I will take thee, and thou shalt reign according to all that thy soul desireth, and shalt be king over Israel.
+38And it shall be, if thou wilt hearken unto all that I command thee, and wilt walk in my ways, and do that is right in my sight, to keep my statutes and my commandments, as David my servant did; that I will be with thee, and build thee a sure house, as I built for David, and will give Israel unto thee.
+39And I will for this afflict the seed of David, but not for ever.

 They are alone - no court, no army, no witnesses to stage it for.
 What looks like a private gesture in an empty field is in fact the most public verdict in the kingdom, because the One issuing it does not need a crowd.
 The split that is coming will look, to everyone who lives through it, like ordinary politics: taxes, tribes, a rival with ambition.
 Ahijah pulls the curtain back.
 Long before any of that plays out, the word has already been spoken, and the torn cloak makes it visible.

 The charge is laid out without softening: Solomon has forsaken the LORD, bowed to the gods of the nations, and walked off the path his father held.
 And there is the name that haunts this whole chapter - David, the measuring rod against which Solomon is found short.
 It is a strange yardstick.
 David committed adultery and arranged a murder, sins darker than anything recorded against his son.
 Yet David is the standard of a whole heart and Solomon is the cautionary tale.
-The difference was never the size of the failure.
-It was which direction the heart was facing when it fell.
+The difference came down to which direction the heart was facing when it fell.

 1 Kings 11:40-43The End of Solomon's Reign

-40Solomon sought therefore to kill Jeroboam: but Jeroboam arose, and fled into Egypt unto Shishak king of Egypt, and was in Egypt until the death of Solomon.
+40Solomon sought therefore to kill Jeroboam.
+And Jeroboam arose, and fled into Egypt, unto Shishak king of Egypt, and was in Egypt until the death of Solomon.
 41And the rest of the acts of Solomon, and all that he did, and his wisdom, are they not written in the book of the acts of Solomon?
 42And the time that Solomon reigned in Jerusalem over all Israel was forty years.
 43And Solomon slept with his fathers, and was buried in the city of David his father: and Rehoboam his son reigned in his stead.

 Told plainly what God has decided, Solomon does not repent.
 He reaches for a knife.
 The wisest man in the world spends his last political act hunting the one God has chosen, exactly as Saul once hunted David - and Jeroboam slips away to Egypt to wait him out.
 There is the whole tragedy in one line.
 All that wisdom, and at the end it could not so much as bend his own knee.
 Knowing the right thing was never Solomon's problem.
 Wanting God more than everything else was.